virslaan/GoldenCross/README.md

 4. Plotting exploratory data analytics visuals, including CAGR (componded annual growth rate) and bootstrap simulation

+***Allocation of Duties***

+Zhaoyu Wu chose the topic of the project and is responsible for data visualization and text composition.
+He created the interactive candlestick plots and other static data visualization.
+Vipul Harihar worked on github script managing, book rendering and text composition.
+He also contributed to the D3 interactive line plot.
+Zhirui Yang worked on data cleaning and preprocessing.

 ***EDAV Final Project Assignment 4***
 • Data Cleaning and Exploration
 • Report writing and visuals finalization